westis/duv-next/instructions/instructions2.md

 - **Behavior**:
   - When a user navigates to the events page:
     - If URL parameters are present, they should be used to set the initial filter states.
-    - If no URL parameters are present, default filters should be applied (e.g., upcoming year for Calendar, past year for Results).
+    - If no URL parameters are present, default filters should be applied.
   - When filters are changed on the page:
     - The URL should be updated to reflect the new filter states.
     - The filter components should update accordingly.